deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

-There was some laughter, and the four men from Delta Force who had been squaring their stuff away dropped what they were doing to welcome Adam and Baseball.
+There was some laughter, and the four men from Delta Force who had been squaring their stuff away dropped what they were doing to welcome Adam and BASEBALL.

 "They're all good beds."
 One of them promised.
 "So you're our PJs?
 Jeez, you guys look like you could rip a steer in half."

 "We both got plenty of gains in us yet."
-Baseball noted.
+BASEBALL noted.
 "You guys're on the Crue-D too, huh?"

 "We all are."
 The one with the name 'Stevenson' on his chest declared.
 "You think we're gonna get bigger?"

 "Shit yeah!"
-Baseball enthused.
-"Warhorse here's gonna be the fuckin' freak, though.
+BASEBALL enthused.
+"WARHORSE here's gonna be the fuckin' freak, though.
 Stumpy-ass midget fucker's got the mechanical advantage."

-"Warhorse?"
+"WARHORSE?"
 Sergeant Akiyama gave Adam a questioning look, as Adam gave his friend a cheerful middle finger.

 "Cause he can carry a lotta heavy shit."
-Baseball told them, sparing Adam's blushes for once.
+BASEBALL told them, sparing Adam's blushes for once.

 "We're gonna need it."
 Vandenberg commented.
 Adam got the feeling that